 Founded in 1904 by Maurice L.Carr and nine fellow students at the University of Illinois, Eta Kappa Nu (HKN) was originally established to help electrical engineering graduates find employment and gain footholds in their careers.
 Today, IEEE-HKN is 200,000 members strong and is the honor society for IEEE, the world’s largest technical professional organization for advancing technology for humanity.
 IEEE-HKN is still dedicated to encouraging and recognizing academic excellence, impeccable character and the positive attitude needed to lead and serve others.
 IEEE-HKN develops promising young professionals into resilient, collaborative, global citizens and is with them through every step of their professional journey.
 IEEE-HKN offers access to countless experiences, opens doors to a lifetime of learning, and encompasses a global network of visionary leaders with heart.

 IEEE-HKN members consist of students, alumni, and other professionals who have demonstrated exceptional academic and professional accomplishments.
 Student members are selected on the basis of scholastic standing, character, and leadership.
 Professional members are nominated by a current member and selected by virtue of their contributions.

-The governance of IEEE-HKN is the responsibility of the Board of Governors, a volunteer organization of IEEE-HKN members that have prominent positions in academia and industry.
+The overall governance of IEEE-HKN is the responsibility of the Board of Governors, a volunteer organization of dedicated IEEE-HKN members that have prominent positions in academia and industry.